World Single Distances Speed Skating Championships: Distances

 The skaters compete in the following distances:

 Summary

 Medal summary

-The medal table by nations is the total number of the 16 distances (men and women) at all of the 22 championships (1996–2023).
+The medal table by nations is the total number of the 16 distances (men and women) at all of the 23 championships (1996–2025).
 The individual tables are about the eight distances by gender.

 Nations

 All medals, click on the nation to go to the list of medallists.

+Updated after the 2025 World Championships.

 Men

 Top 10, including team pursuit and team sprint.
 Boldface denotes active skaters and highest medal count among all skaters (including those who are not included in these tables) per type.

 Women

 Top 10, including team pursuit and team sprint.
 Boldface denotes active skaters and highest medal count among all skaters (including those who are not included in these tables) per type.